0065paula/docs/source/reference/ide/ide.md

-# Part 3 - IDE interface
+# IDE
 ## 1. Global details
 ### 1.1 - Description
 ![](ide_full.png)<br />
+MadeiraCloud IDE is a visual consle for your cloud-based applications.
+In other words, the product enables you to both design your system in a "drag-n-drop" manner, as well as monitor them from the top view.

+#### Design
-MadeiraCloud IDE is a What You See Is What You Get editor for cloud applications.
-In other words, the project enables system architects to draw their infrastructure instead of writing it, reducing the time taken to design, provision, configure and connect distributed cloud resources.
+> draw the system instead of writing a spec, reducing the time taken to design, provision, configure and connect distributed cloud resources.

+#### Monitor

 The IDE is mainly composed of three different screens:
+- Dashboard
+- Stack
+- App

-- The dashboard
+    -
 - The Stack edition
 - The App monitoring